 Message

 What do you want to say?
-You want people to notice and understand it your message.
+You want people to notice and understand your message.
 This is what you use the illustration, the heading and your main body for.

 Make it short and snappy Condense your message into as few words as possible.
 Illustrations help.
 Use simple rhetorical devices to make phrases memorable.